Bureau of Bilingual/ESL Education

 The purpose of this document is to provide an explanation of the achievement objectives related to English language progress/attainment and to provide suggestions regarding how to review the data for accuracy.

 AMAO 1 relates to making annual increases in the number or percentage of children making progress in learning English.
-"Progress" is defined as a specific increase in the scale score points (proficiency levels starting in 2014) on the ACCESS for ELLs test.
+"Progress" is defined as a specific increase in the proficiency levels on the ACCESS for ELLs test.
 AMAO 2 relates to the number or percentage of children attaining a composite score of 4.5 on the ACCESS for ELLs® test within a certain timeframe.
 AMAO 3 relates to meeting progress targets for the limited English proficient (LEP) subgroup at the district level.

 View current AMAO standards here: http://www.nj.gov/education/bilingual/title3/accountability/amao.htm

 The AMAO for English language progress is measured by the growth in spring-to-spring scores on the ACCESS for ELLs™ test.
 "Progress" is defined as an increase of.5 or more proficiency levels on the test as compared to the previous year's score.
 Students were counted in the AMAO1 calculations as follows:

 - Students who had been enrolled in the district for one year or more, except for those students who enrolled after the benchmark administration of the ACCESS for ELLs™ test, are included in the measure of progress.

 - In cases in which a student's ACCESS for ELLs scores from a previous district could be matched to the student, the student would be counted in AMAO 1.
 Such students are indicated by two green asterisks ** next to their names.

 - In cases in which the enrollment date was missing or not valid, or where students' test scores were invalidated, the students were counted as not having met the growth target.
 For this reason, districts should check their students' information during the data validation opportunities provided by the test scoring vendor, MetriTech.